divyamishra1908/E-Heal/README.md

 <b>Appointment Booking</b>– Patients can easily schedule consultations based on availability.

-Doctor Slot Management – Real-time slot allocation and visibility for efficient scheduling.
+<b>Doctor Slot Management</b> – Real-time slot allocation and visibility for efficient scheduling.

-Availability Dashboard – Intuitive view of doctors' availability to minimize conflicts and improve resource utilization.
+<b>Availability Dashboard</b> – Intuitive view of doctors' availability to minimize conflicts and improve resource utilization.

 The system aims to simplify administrative workflows, reduce manual overhead, and ensure a smoother experience for both healthcare providers and patients.